petrilgner/web-hosting-analysis/README.md

 ### Print server information

 Using `modules/webserver_stats.py` command you can print the server information which are used in evaluating scripts.
 It includes informations such a server software version and allowance of monitored protocols.

+## Acknowledgment

+This software was supported supported by FEKT-S-17-4184 research project of Brno University of Technology.